 Not sure where to start?
 Don’t worry, we’ve got you covered.
-Let’s take a look at everything you need to know about flood damage cleanup.
+Let’s look at everything you need to know about commercial flood damage cleanup.

-Cleaning up flood damage isn’t as simple as grabbing a shop vac and removing all of the water from the interior.
+Cleaning up flood damage isn’t as simple as grabbing a shop vac and removing all the water from the interior.
 In some cases, the water could be so deep that it’s difficult to navigate.
-Flood water is full of contaminants that are unsafe to come into contact with, making the process even more difficult.
-The first step you should take is…
+Flood water is full of contaminants that are unsafe to encounter, making the process even more difficult.
+The first step you should take is:

 Contact Your Insurance Provider